qH0sT/ApplicationLoopBack/README.md

 # ApplicationLoopBack
  An C++ lib to capture specifed app's auido by it's PID number.
 And also sample C# app to showing usage.

- I made a .dll that I found in Microsoft's github repository and can be used as an .exe application.
+ I made a .dll that originally as .exe and I found it in Microsoft's github repository and can be used as an .exe application.
+This program capture specifed app's auido by it's PID number.
 So I converted it .dll and event typed; you can use it in your C# programs via P/Invoke as an event-based method.
 So when you call the `StartCaptureAsync` method from the library from C#, an event is triggered continuously with audio data until you stop it. `StopCaptureAsync`.
 I needed something like this and it was not in the NAudio library and I developed it.
 I also contributed to the NAudio library.
 Maybe the NAudio developer will add it.

  ***Note that this sample requires Windows 10 build 20348 or later.
 (Windows 11)***